Public Health Scholars Program FAQ

 Yes, students who decide that the 3-year program is not for them can transition into a 4-year degree program.
 The easiest transition will be into a 4-year public health degree program.
 However, if a student would like to change majors they can move to a new degree program.
 The best time to do this will be before the start of the summer.
 Please understand that there may be financial aid implications.
 If you choose to switch to a 4-year program and use financial aid during a summer.
 The financial aid will not be available for your entire 4th year.
 You can only use financial aid for a total of 8 semesters as an undergraduate.
 Also, students will need to work closely with their academic advisor to determine which of their already earned credits will count towards the new degree program.

-Will I have time to do research in the three years of the program?
+Will I have time to do research during the three years of the program?

-Yes, you will have the same ability as any other public health major to participate in a variety of additional activities, including research, while completing your 3-year degree program.
+Yes, you will have the same ability as any other public health major to participate in a variety of activities, such as research, clubs and work, while completing your 3-year degree program.
 Usually, most opportunities to participate in research start after you have completed a year or more of college.

 As a cohort, will I be taking all my classes with others in the 3-Year Public Health Scholars program?